 A range of different factors affects the bioavailability of microplastics in the water.
 Microplastics can come from a host of different sources and make their way into our water.
 Microbeads, for example, are small beads that are found in exfoliates, which were once made from natural ingredients.

 However, today, they use small plastic beads to fill them.
-You find them in hand soap, conditioner and shampoo, sunscreen, cleaners, deodorants, toothpaste, and a host of other items that people will use around the house without thinking twice.
+You find them in hand soap, conditioner and shampoo, sunscreen, cleansers, deodorants, toothpaste, and a host of other items that people will use around the house without thinking twice.
 Most people do not realize the amount of damage that these microplastics are doing.

 Because so much sea life has already ingested these microplastics, it means that seafood for human consumption now also contains these plastics.
 In fact, research in the United States and Indonesia found that about 25% of the fish in markets had small plastics in them, and this was true with about 33% of shellfish1.
 This means that a large number of people are already unwittingly ingesting plastic.